Skip to main content

 }

-• Users with baseline=false, candidate=true -> will be newly enabled by the candidate config
+Users with baseline=false, candidate=true will be newly enabled by the candidate.
+Verify this matches the expected 15% increase before promoting.

 Use Case 2: Migration Between Flag Systems